 X.6.3.3 Response Payload

-A success response should have a payload containing the requested Modality Performed Procedure Step in the Selected Media Type.
+A success response has a payload containing the requested Modality Performed Procedure Step in the Selected Media Type.

 A failure response payload may contain a Status Report describing any failures, warnings, or other useful information.